martinwilk/nd00333_AZMLND_C2/README.md

 Below you could screenshots of the completed experiment and the best model found by AutoML.
 ![Experiment](./images/experiment_completed.png)
-As you could see in the screenshot below, the best model is a Voting Ensemble model with a AUC_weighted value of 0.94717.
+As you could see in the screenshot below, the best model is a Voting Ensemble model with a AUC_weighted value of 0.94805.
 The Voting Ensemble combines multiple classification models to achieve superior performance.
 ![best model](./images/best_model.png)

 The next step is to deploy the best model as an Azure Container Instance which exposes an endpoint which could be used to score new instances.
 To ensure a secure endpoint, authentication is enabled during the deployment of the best model.

 Now I enable ApplicationInsights to get interesting information about the endpoint.
 These information are helpful when debugging the service.
 In the screenshots below you can see that ApplicationInsights has been enabled and the endpoint produces logs which are displayed in the terminal output.
+Here I use the SDK to enable ApplicationInsights in the logs.py script.
+It is also possible to enable ApplicationInsights in the additional settings of the model deployment process.

 ![ApplicationInsights is enabled](./images/app_insights_enabled.png)
 ![logs.py output](./images/logs_output.png)